 ‘Swarm me’ approach

-Pickers are assigned to a single warehouse zone.
-The mobile robot is integrated with Warehousing Management System from which it receives customer orders.
-The robot travels to the pick locations where a nearby picker verifies the goods required to fulfill the customer’s order, picks the good(s) and then adds the good(s) to the basket.
-From there, the robot moves on to the next pick location required to fulfill the customer’s order until the order is complete.
-Once complete, the mobile robot travels to a packing area and the materials are prepped for shipping.
+Each picker is assigned to a single warehouse zone, and the robots travel autonomously from one zone to another and from one zone picker to another.
+The mobile robot is integrated with the Warehousing Management System from which it receives picking orders and it is equipped with a touchscreen or a similar device.
+As the robot reaches a warehouse zone, the picker reads the task from the screen, picks the good(s) required to fulfill the customer’s order, and then adds the good(s) to the pallet.
+From there, the robot moves on to the next pick location until the order is complete.
+Once complete, the mobile robot travels to a packing area and the order is prepped for shipping.

-Who this is for: Companies that are looking for ways to increase the speed of order fulfillment.
+Who this is for: Companies that are looking for ways to increase the speed of order fulfillment by integrating WMS with the robot fleet.

 Not sure if your warehouse ready for autonomous mobile robots?
 We have prepared a pdf guide will help you discover if you can deploy AMRs immediately.